wxwern/cs2103t-tp/docs/UserGuide.md

 ## Features

+### Adding contacts - `add`

+The `add` command allows you to create contacts to track details about the organizations and recruiters related to your job application process.
+To learn more about creating each type of contact, check out the sections below.

 #### Adding an organization contact: `add --org`

 Format: `add --org --name NAME [--id ID] [--phone NUMBER] [--email EMAIL] [--url URL] [--address ADDRESS] [--tag TAG]... `